mempoolco/drafts/utxo-torrent/utxo-torrent.md

 #### Reducing fragmentation:

 To benefit from this proposal, a wallet must reduce the fragmentation of its utxo allocation in the index.
-The module(scriptPubKey)^1024 utxo organization must be adopted by the clients as well, by brute forcing ECDH paths.
+The module(scriptPubKey)^1024 utxo organization must be adopted by the clients as well, by brute forcing ECDH paths, "sharded scripts" from now.

+A sharded script is generated as follows:

 ```
 fragmentation_set = {0...1023}